rguan1/ParlAI_SearchEngine/README.md

 which can be obtained for free at: https://www.microsoft.com/en-us/bing/apis/bing-entity-search-api

 Using the `googlesearch` module is very slow because it parses Google search webpages instead of querying cloud webservices.
 This is fine for playing with the model, but makes that searcher unusable for training or large scale inference purposes.
 In the paper, Bing cloud services are used, matching the results over Common Crawl instead of just downloading the page.
+Added `Aquila Search` to support searching on a limited collection of web pages like a collection of bookmarks.

 # Quick Start: